hubertben/Simple-Logic/README.md

 # Simple-Logic
-A simple and easy way to work with logic gates
+A simple and easy circuit emulator in the processing development environment